VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 A user wants to compose a function that is defined by itself.

 === UC5 - Composition of higher-order function
-A uswer wants to compose functions that take other functions as their argument.
+A user wants to compose functions that take other functions as their argument.

 === UC6 - Composition of custom data types
 A user wants to be able to create their own data types.

-=== UC7 - Saving of project file
+=== UC7 - Saving project file
-A user wants to be able to save their composed functions in a project file.
+A user wants to save their composed functions in a project file.

 === UC8 - Opening project file
-A uswer wants to be able to open a previously saved project file to continue working on their functions.
+A user wants to open a previously saved project file to continue working on their functions.

-=== UC7 - Grouping of functions into modules
+=== UC9 - Grouping of functions into modules
 An expert user wants to group functions into modules to keep their code organized.

+=== UC10 - Importing of Haskell code
+An expert user wants to import their existing Haskell project into VisualFP.